desihub/speclite/docs/filters.rst

 `NOAO DECam page <http://www.ctio.noao.edu/noao/content/DECam-filter-information>`__.
 These represent the total system throughput and average instrumental response across the science CCDs.
-The official curves have arbitrary normalization, but the values used here have reasonable normalization factors applied for throughput calculations, provided Douglas Tucker (Jan 2021, private communication).
+The official curves have arbitrary normalization, but the values used here have reasonable normalization factors applied for throughput calculations, provided by Douglas Tucker (Jan 2021, private communication).

 There are two versions of the DR1 curves: ``decamDR1`` with an airmass 1.2 reference atmosphere, and